mandebi/Sobel-Edge-Detection-MPI-OpenMP/part2/readme.md

 Second implementation of the Sobel Edge detection that divides the computation between workers using MPI, and parallelizes each worker with OpenMP.
+The bash script files were used to automate the compilation and submission of the application into the HiPerGator platform (https://www.rc.ufl.edu/services/hipergator/) that used SLURM (https://slurm.schedmd.com/overview.html).